Meta oversight board urges changes to VIP moderation system

 Among its 32 recommendations, the board said Meta “should prioritize expression that is important for human rights, including expression which is of special public importance."

-Users who are “likely to produce this kind of expression" should be given higher priority than others who are on the cross-check list because they are business partners, the report said.
+Human rights defenders, advocates for marginalized communities, public officials and journalists should be given higher priority than others put on the cross-check list because they are business partners, such as big companies, political parties, musicians, celebrities and artists, the report said.

 “If users included due to their commercial importance frequently post violating content, they should no longer benefit from special protection," the board said.